 Karwa Chauth is a celebration of married life.
 It is celebrated with great enthusiasm by married women of Punjab, Haryana, Delhi, Gujarat and Uttar Pradesh.
 It falls 9 days before Diwali.
-This year (2015) it is celebrated on 30th October.
+For the festival date click here.

 Married women fast on this day and the hands are decorated with henna / Mehendi.

 They dress up in bright colored clothes and jewelry.
 They worship Shiva, Parvathi, Ganesh, Karthikeya and a Kalash known as Karwa, which is an earthen pot filled with sweets.

 Just before the start of the fast, the women are given food known as “Sargi” by their mother-in-law, which is eaten before sunrise.
 In the evening the women receive a gift known as “Baya”, which is a basket with goodies like sweets, fruits and saree.
 Neighborhood women assemble together and worship Goddess Parvathi / Gowri and the story of Karwa Chauth is narrated.